Oct 072023

 Installing VDI optimized New Teams client application on Windows VDI

-In this guide I’ll show you how to deploy and install the new Teams for VDI (Virtual Desktop Infrastructure) client, and how to enable Teams Media Optimization on VMware Horizon.
+In this guide we will deploy and install the new Microsoft Teams for VDI (Virtual Desktop Infrastructure) client, and enable Microsoft Teams Media Optimization on VMware Horizon.

-If you haven’t already reviewed my old post Microsoft Teams VDI Optimization for VMware Horizon which covered the old client and optimizations, the new Microsoft Teams app also requires special considerations and installation instructions for VDI environments.
+This guide replaces and supersedes my old guide “Microsoft (Classic) Teams VDI Optimization for VMware Horizon” which covered the old Classic Teams client and VDI optimizations.
+The new Microsoft Teams app requires the same special considerations on VDI, and requires special installation instructions to function VMware Horizon and other VDI environments.

 You can run the old and new Teams applications side by side in your environment as you transition users.